log69/mydns/README.md

 # mydns

-###simple ruby script for name resolution to avoid the need for an extermal dynamic dns service provider
+###simple ruby script for custom name resolution
-the idea is to run the script on a server with fix ip address that can store and serve ip addresses of machines
+the idea is to run the script on a server with fix ip address that can store and serve ip addresses of machines to avoid the need for an extermal dynamic dns service provider

-it serves the data from memory, so no database backend needed, no external dependencies
+it serves the data from memory, so no database backend needed, no external dependencies either

 don't forget to open the chosen port on the server